YannCebron/m68kplugin/plugin-resources/docs/directives/opt.md

 Sets Devpac-compatible options.

-When option ‘-phxass’ is given, then it will parse PhxAss options instead (which is discouraged for new code, so there is no detailed description here).
+When option `-phxass` is given, then it will parse PhxAss options instead (which is discouraged for new code, so there is no detailed description here).

 ### Devpac2